aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheetcollection/_index.md

 ```

 Represents the index of active worksheet when the spreadsheet is opened.

+**Remarks**

 Sheet index is zero based.

 **Returns:**
 int